NOTE: Analysis is mixed in with the relation of

 Sharon Van Etten's "Tarifa" plays.
 Chad looks over at Jesse who is gazing up screen left, seemingly at nothing.

 This finish has more to do with the viewer than Doris.
 Earlier, Janey had assailed the world for its lack of compassion.
 In part five we were introduced to Doris who was all over Frank for the plumbing and issues with her dad's car.
 The viewer likely felt zero sympathy for her.
 Now, we are asked to take another look at Doris and consider the hidden side, what is behind her behavior.
 She and Frank lost a son, a soldier, to suicide.
 She is all exposed nerves and frayed edges, and rails against Frank for being impossible in his refraining from ever giving her an openly sympathetic response.
-His use of only using methodical reason instead, she interprets as his being always "against" her.
+His use of methodical reason instead, she interprets as his being always "against" her.
 She wants him to feel the urgent care that's needed for what must be fixed.
 They've both got some grieving yet to do.
 And it will never be done with, as we know from Sarah Palmer.
 We are being asked to use the cosmic flashlight to read between the lines of Doris' behavior and her dynamic with Frank.

 The main connections for empathetic engagement, nurturing furthering it, are principally Cooper-Dougie as the nexus for the world around him, and Harry Dean stanton as the nexus for the world of old/new Twin Peaks.
-By means of Cooper-Dougie's frailty, his need for others to take care of him, to really pay attention to him in order to begin to get him, and his slow and lingering consideration of all that goes on around him, the viewer is forced to slow down and inhabit his environment and his worth as a human being apart from what we expect of the personality of Cooper.
-Again, as discussed earlier, to consider the concept of inherent being and definitions.
+By means of Cooper-Dougie's frailty, his need for others to take care of him, to really pay attention to him in order to begin to get him, and his slow and lingering consideration of all that goes on around him, the viewer is forced to slow down and inhabit his environment and examine his fundamental value as a human being apart from what we expect of the personality of Cooper--again, as discussed earlier, to consider the concept of inherent being and definitions.
 Janey and Sonny Jim and Bushnell are the ensemble that makes it work.
 While over in Twin Peaks, Harry Dean Stanton is the conscientious, mindful, critical heart of the town.

 Cut to the Bang Bang Bar and the band.